 Antminer S5 Review – Profitable Or Not?

 The golden age for Bitcoin miners passed a long time ago.
-In 2013, miners could use an inexpensive $500 GPU mining machine and earn $200 every month for at least one year.
+In 2013, with 2013 bitcoin prices, miners could use an inexpensive $500 GPU mining machine and earn $200 every month for at least one year.
 Today, the least you can pay for a profitable mining machine is $1000, and it won’t be a GPU.

 ASIC machines are the only viable Bitcoin miners for people who want to make profits.
 In most cases, after investing $1000 in the ASIC, you have to invest more in power supply units and a computer.
 But if you make the right investment decisions, there is hope you can make decent profits mining Bitcoins.

-If you have been looking for a good ASIC machine to mine Bitcoins, you’ve probably come across the Bitmain Antminer Company.
+If you have been looking for a good ASIC machine to mine Bitcoins, you’ve probably come across the Bitmain, the company behind the Antminer brand.
 With a series of powerful ASICs, it’s easy to get confused over which to purchase.
-Continue reading for a review of the Antminer S5 and learn why it’s probably not the best ASIC to buy in 2018.
+Continue reading for a review of the Antminer S5 and learn why it’s probably not the best ASIC to buy today.

 What is the Antminer S5?

-Bitmain’s Antminer S5 is a Bitcoin ASIC machine launched in late 2014.
+Bitmain’s Antminer S5 is a Bitcoin and other SHA-256 coins ASIC miner launched in late 2014.
 With a hashing power of 1155 GH/s, it was one of the best ASICs in 2015.
-Back then, Bitcoin’s mining difficulty was 100 times much less difficult than it is in May 2018.
+Back then, Bitcoin’s mining difficulty was 100 times less difficult than it is in May 2018.
 As such, miners were able to break even in about ten months and make profits for several more months.

 The Antminer S5 is still available for sale today.
 But compared to modern ASIC machines, the S5 lags behind.
 In terms of functionality, the Bitcoin miner uses the normal SHA-256 function to solve complex math problems.
 It consumes 590 watts maximum, but it can also be loud.